-ROAR! is The Ringling Art Library’s family program, designed to engage children ages 4-7 in activities that connect art with early literacy.
+ROAR! is a storytime program, designed to engage toddlers and preschoolers in activities that connect art with early literacy.
 This program is free and no registration is required.

 Join The Ringling Art Library’s book club, the Literati.
 Discuss famous authors & art history!
 The program is FREE and registration is not required.